opensafely/documentation/docs/pipelines.md

 <details>
   <summary>Click here for information on the exact steps that occur when each job is run on the server</summary>

-  1. Create a new, empty temporary directory for the job
+  1. A new, empty temporary directory for the job is created
   2. Copy in all files on the selected branch
-  3. Run the job
+  3. The job is run
-  4. Find all the files matching the specified output patterns
+  4. All the files matching the specified output patterns are copied into the local repo
-  5. Copy these files into the highly sensitive and moderately sensitive holding directories on the server
-  6. Save the log files for the job into the `metadata/` directory
+  5. The log files for the job are saved into the `metadata/` directory
-  7. Delete the temporary directory
+  6. The temporary directory is deleted
 </details>

 ### Accessing the outputs

 If the actions run successfully, the outputs will be created on the server.
+Only users with access to Level 4 can view output files that are labelled as moderately sensitive.

 For security reasons, they will be in a different directory than if you had run locally.
+For the TPP backend, outputs labelled `moderately_sensitive` in the `project.yaml` will be saved in `D:/Level4Files/workspaces/<NAME_OF_YOUR_WORKSPACE>`.
+These outputs can be [reviewed on the server](workflow-check-disclosivity.md) and released via GitHub if they are deemed non-disclosive.

+Outputs labelled `highly_sensitive` are not visible.

+#### If you have Level 3 access

 No data should ever be published from the Level 3 server.
 Access is only for permitted users, for the purpose of debugging problems in the secure environment.

-#### Level 4 access

-* For the TPP backend, outputs labelled `moderately_sensitive` in the `project.yaml` will be saved in `D:/Level4Files/workspaces/<NAME_OF_YOUR_WORKSPACE>`
-* Outputs labelled `highly_sensitive` are not visible

-These outputs can be [reviewed on the server](workflow-check-disclosivity.md) and released via GitHub if they are deemed non-disclosive.

-#### Level 3 access

-* All outputs will be saved in `E:/high_privacy/workspaces/<WORKSPACE_NAME>`
-* There's also a directory called `metadata`, containing log files for each action e.g. generate_chorts.log, run_model.log
+Highly sensitive outputs can be seen in `E:/high_privacy/workspaces/<WORKSPACE_NAME>`.
+There's also a directory called `metadata`, containing log files for each action e.g. `generate_chorts.log`, `run_model.log`.

 ## Running your code manually in the server